-We use daily VIX index data from December 11, 1990, until February 28, 2014.
-Our data on the S&P 500 VIX short and mid-term futures indices goes from December 20, 2005 until the same final date as the VIX data.
-Table 1 compares the estimates that we obtain with the Gamma distribution and a symmetrically normalised GSNP(2) density in which we fix the scale of $\delta$ using hyperspherical coordinates.
+We use 5,847 daily VIX index observations from December 11, 1990, until February 28, 2014.
+In turn, we look at 2,060 observations on the S&P 500 VIX short and midterm futures indices starting December 20, 2005 until the same final date.
+We have carried out all the calculations using Matlab in a desktop PC.
+Table 1 compares the parameter estimates and asymptotic standard errors that we obtain with the Gamma distribution and a symmetrically normalised GSNP(2) density in which we fix the scale of δ using hyperspherical coordinates, so that the number of free shape parameters is 3.
 The parameters of the conditional mean are similar for both distributions.
-This is reasonable given that the Gamma distribution yields consistent estimates of the conditional mean under misspecification (once again, see Engle and Gallo, 2006).
-However, a likelihood ratio test shows that the additional shape parameters of the GSNP density provide hugely significant gains.
-For that reason, in what follows we will focus on the GSNP density.
+This is reasonable given that the Gamma distribution, which only uses a single distributional parameter, yields consistent estimates of the conditional mean under misspecification (once again, see Engle and Gallo, 2006).
+However, likelihood ratio tests show that the additional shape parameters of the GSNP densities provide hugely significant gains.
+In addition, those gains are confirmed by the values of the GSNP densities.